 In June 1998, the Financial Accounting Standards Board issued SFAS No. 133, Accounting for Derivatives and Hedging Activities, which establishes accounting and reporting standards for derivative instruments, including certain derivative instruments embedded in other contracts (collectively referred to as derivatives) and for hedging activities.
-SFAS 133 is effective for all fiscal quarters of fiscal years beginning after June 15, 1999.
-The Company plans to adopt this Statement in the first quarter of 2000, as required.
+SFAS 133 is effective for all fiscal quarters of fiscal years beginning after June 15, 2000.
+The Company plans to adopt this Statement, as required.
 The adoption of this Statement is not expected to have a material affect on the results of operations, financial condition or long-term liquidity of the Company.